-When it comes to success most people don’t plan to fail.
-However, many just simply fail to plan their success and rely on “luck”.
-I believe that when it comes to business in order to stay ahead a certain level of planning and strategy is required to prevent undesired outcomes.
+When it comes to success, most people don’t plan to fail.
+However, many simply fail to plan their success and rely on “luck”.
+I believe that when it comes to business, in order to stay ahead, a certain level of planning and strategy is required to prevent undesired outcomes.

 Periodically it is important to review and reassess your business structure to understand that you are continuing along the path that will ultimately lead to your vision.
-Very often due to unforeseen circumstances like a recession or simply due to the changes that occur naturally in life your competitive edge in the market may have become weakened.
-So, if you don’t stop to check that all is well you could be falling short for your patients and not even realize that your practice growth has flatlined.
+Very often, due to unforeseen circumstances like a recession or simply due to the changes that occur naturally in life, your competitive edge in the market may have become weakened.
+So, if you don’t stop to check that all is well you could be falling short for your patients and not even realise that your practice growth has flatlined.

 One tool that I have found very useful to help to keep a check on how my business aligns with that of my vision and helps to maintain my competitive edge is a SWOT analysis.
-This is tool is used periodically as a quick and easy exploration of ideas especially with senior management – we call it swotting up on success.
-The exercise helps you to identify your business attributes and the actions you need to take to best meet the requirements of your market.
-You will then be able to either reestablish your required position as a service provider or be reassured that you are continuing along the correct path.
+This is tool is used periodically as a quick and easy exploration of ideas, especially with senior management – we call it swotting upon success.
+The exercise helps you identify your business attributes and the actions you need to take to best meet the requirements of your market.
+You will then be able to either reestablish your required position as a service provider or be reassured that you continue along the correct path.

 SWOT stands for: